Search hospitals > Missouri > Liberty

 Image of trial facility.

-Vedolizumab + Tofacitinib
+Vedolizumab + Adalimumab/Ustekinumab

-The main aim of this study is to learn about the effect of treatment with vedolizumab IV (vedolizumab) together with tofacitinib in adults with moderate and severe ulcerative colitis (UC).
-Another aim is to learn about treatment with Vedolizumab alone after the double treatment.
-All participants will receive vedolizumab together with tofacitinib for 8 weeks and will be checked for response.
-Participants who show a response to the treatment after 8 weeks will be treated with vedolizumab alone for an additional 44 weeks.
-Each participant will be followed up for at least 26 weeks after the last dose of vedolizumab.
+The main aim of this study is to learn about the effect of treatment with vedolizumab IV (vedolizumab) together with adalimumab or vedolizumab (VDZ) together with ustekinumab (UST) in adults with moderate to severe Crohn's Disease, and the effect of treatment with vedolizumab alone, after the dual targeted treatment.
+The study is conducted in two parts.
+In Part A, participants will receive the dual targeted treatment (vedolizumab together with either adalimumab or ustekinumab).
+In part B, participants will receive vedolizumab only.
+Part B will include participants who responded to the treatment in Part A. Each participant will be followed up for at least 26 weeks after the last dose of treatment.

-Recruiting3 awards Phase 47 criteria
+Recruiting3 awards Phase 410 criteria

 Image of trial facility.